 “We are grateful for the financial commitments that have been made to date,” said Mr. Daugherty, a retired partner of PricewaterhouseCoopers LLP.
 “Now we need the leverage of many.
 We need the help of our alumni, parents and friends to make this campaign a success.”

-St. Bonaventure’s School of Business is among a select group of business schools (20 percent) in the U.S. and a very select group (5 percent) internationally to hold accreditation by the Association for the Advancement of Collegiate Schools of Business (AACSB).
+St. Bonaventure’s School of Business is one of only 5 percent of business schools worldwide to hold accreditation by the Association for the Advancement of Collegiate Schools of Business (AACSB).

 “We are in demand,” said Carol Fischer, Ph.D., dean of the School of Business, adding that some 30 percent of St. Bonaventure’s student body is composed of business majors.

 “Our faculty, students and graduates have made the case for this new building,” Dr. Fischer said.
 “They have demonstrated through academic excellence and through success in the business realm that St. Bonaventure’s School of Business is world-class quality.
 Reaching our goal in this campaign will enable us to maintain and build upon our traditional strengths, as well as develop new strengths in our distinctive niches such as service learning.”

 The Horton family gift is among more than 300 commitments made to the campaign by St. Bonaventure alumni and friends.

 Donations to the campaign may be made by visiting www.sbu.edu/bullishonbusiness/donate or by calling (800) 664-1273.

 For more on the William E. & Ann L. Swan Business Center and the School of Business Campaign, go to www.sbu.edu/bullishonbusiness.